JulienPradet/pigment/README.md

 An attempt at building a React Framework all batteries included.

+> 🚧 Not even an alpha yet 🚧

 It focuses on these primary goals:

 * Easily up and running